TH3VenGeuR/rename-images/README.md

 Behavior:
  - Given a photo named "Photo Apr 01, 5 54 17 PM.jpg"
  - with EXIF date taken of "4/1/2018 5:54:17 PM"
- - when you run this script on its parent folder
+ - when you run this script on its parent folder:
- - then it will be renamed "20180401-175417.jpg"
+   - it can rename the file to "20180401-175417.jpg"
+   - or it can rename the file to 01april1, the last 1 is an increment to prevent duplication

 Notes:
   - For safety, please make a backup before running this script